KPI Tree

 Authenticate with Google

-Two authentication methods are available.
-Provide a service account JSON key for explicit control over which identity accesses your data, or use default credentials via workload identity if you are running in a Google Cloud environment.
-Either way, KPI Tree requests read-only access to Google Sheets.
-Only the spreadsheets you explicitly share are accessed.
+Two methods are available.
+Provide a service account JSON key for explicit control over which identity reads your data, or use default credentials via workload identity when KPI Tree runs in a Google Cloud environment.
+Either way KPI Tree requests read-only access to your spreadsheets (the read-only Sheets scope).
+You grant access by sharing the specific spreadsheet with the service account email, so nothing outside the sheets you deliberately share is ever reachable.

 2

-Provide the spreadsheet ID (the long string in the URL).
-Optionally specify a sheet tab name to read from a specific tab instead of the first sheet.
-KPI Tree reads the headers and shows a preview so you can confirm you have the right data before proceeding.
+Paste the spreadsheet ID (the long string in the Sheets URL).
+Optionally name a sheet tab to read a specific tab instead of the first one.
+KPI Tree validates the connection live before saving, confirming the sheet exists, that the service account has access, and that the named tab is present.

 3